feobaby/PropertyPro-Lite-Backend/README.md

 - can mark a property advert as sold.
 - can get specific types of a property.

-### All what a user can do, an agent can do too interchangeably.
-They are both users.

 ## Getting started

 - Have Git, Node.js installed on your computer.